chesslablab/chess-data/docs/index.md

 ### 🗒 `openings`

-This table is seeded with the CSV files contained in the `data/openings` folder.
+This table is seeded with the CSV files in the `data/openings` folder.

 ```text
 docker exec -itu 1000:1000 chess_data_php php cli/seed/openings.php data/openings